tum-pbs/pbdl-book/overview-equations.md

 Below we'll give a very (really _very_!) brief intro to deep learning, primarily to introduce the notation.
 In addition we'll discuss some _model equations_ below.
 Note that we won't use _model_ to denote trained neural networks, in contrast to some other texts.
 These will only be called "NNs" or "networks".
 A "model" will always denote model equations for a physical effect, typically a PDE.

-## Deep Learning and Neural Networks
+## Deep learning and neural networks

-There are lots of great introductions to deep learning - hence, we'll keep it short: our goal is to approximate an unknown function
+In this book we focus on the connection with physical models, and there are lots of great introductions to deep learning.
+Hence, we'll keep it short:
+our goal is to approximate an unknown function

 $f^*(x) = y^*$ ,